IntelligentSystemsLab/ST-EVCDP/README.md

-## Spatio-temporal EVCDP (Shenzhen)
+## Spatio-temporal EVCDP (Shenzhen) Datasets
 This project is dedicated to offering high-quality, real-world, open datasets for researching spatio-temporal electric vehicle (EV) charging demand in urban areas.
 We have publicly released two well-structured datasets:
-1. ST-EVCDP (available in this repository): This dataset includes information on 18,061 public charging piles, covering a period of 30 days with data recorded at a minimum interval of 5 minutes.
+1. **ST-EVCDP** (available in this repository): This dataset includes information on 18,061 public charging piles, covering a period of 30 days with data recorded at a minimum interval of 5 minutes.
-2. UrbanEV (accessible at [GitHub - IntelligentSystemsLab/UrbanEV](https://github.com/IntelligentSystemsLab/UrbanEV)): This dataset comprises data from 24,798 public charging piles over six months, with data intervals of both 5 minutes and 1 hour.
+2. **UrbanEV** (accessible at [GitHub - IntelligentSystemsLab/UrbanEV](https://github.com/IntelligentSystemsLab/UrbanEV)): This dataset comprises data from 24,798 public charging piles over six months, with data intervals of both 5 minutes and 1 hour.

 ## Updates
 * March 28, 2025: Our dataset paper, *UrbanEV: An Open Benchmark Dataset for Urban Electric Vehicle Charging Demand Prediction*, has been published online at [Scientific Data](https://www.nature.com/articles/s41597-025-04874-4)!